espressif/esp-matter/docs/en/developing.rst

 2.2.1.1 Environment setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The environment setup should already have been done when the esp-matter/install.sh script was run.
+The environment setup should already have been done when the *esp-matter/install.sh* script was run in the 'Getting the Repositories' section.
 If the setup was done without using the script, the below commands can be run to build the chip-tool executable.

 ::